wormhole-foundation/wormhole-docs/learn/fast-transfers.md

 ## Overview

-Fast Transfers is an innovative protocol that facilitates rapid and efficient liquidity movement across different blockchain networks.
-At its core, Fast Transfers employs an auction mechanism where solvers and market makers compete to provide the best rates for cross-chain transactions.
-The protocol is built on Solana, leveraging its fast finality and low transaction costs to perform background token swaps seamlessly.

-The primary goal of Fast Transfers is to eliminate the delays typically associated with cross-chain transfers.
-Traditional cross-chain transfers require waiting for finality on the source chain, which can be time-consuming, especially for networks like Ethereum, where finality can take up to 15 minutes.
-Fast Transfers bypasses this delay using a hub-and-spoke model, where Solana is the central hub, concentrating liquidity and enabling quick transfers to the destination chain.

-Cross-chain liquidity movement in the broader blockchain ecosystem is crucial as it enables assets and value to flow freely across different networks.
-However, existing solutions often face challenges like fragmented liquidity and slow transfer times due to the time-to-finality across chains.
-Fast Transfers addresses these challenges by providing a quicker, more efficient solution that ensures liquidity is readily available where needed, without the typical wait times.
-This makes Fast Transfers an essential tool for developers looking to build applications that require quick and reliable cross-chain asset transfers.
+Moving liquidity across different networks in the broader blockchain ecosystem is crucial for enabling assets and value to flow freely.
+However, this process is often hindered by challenges such as fragmented liquidity and slow transfer times due to the time-to-finality across various chains.
+These issues can lead to inefficiencies and delays that negatively impact the user experience and the functionality of decentralized applications.

+Fast Transfers addresses these challenges by introducing an innovative solution that ensures quick and efficient cross-chain liquidity movement.
+The protocol is built on Solana, which was chosen for its fast finality and low transaction costs.
+The unique feature that sets Fast Transfers apart is its aggregated auction mechanism, which operates within a hub-and-spoke model.
+In this model, Solana acts as the central hub, concentrating liquidity and enabling rapid transfers to destination chains.

+The core of Fast Transfers lies in its auction mechanism, where solvers and market makers compete to provide the best rates for cross-chain transactions.
+This competition and the liquidity aggregation layer allow the protocol to bypass the delays associated with traditional cross-chain transfers.
+By aggregating liquidity and employing an effective auction system, Fast Transfers significantly reduces wait times.
+It is a solid solution for developers building applications that require fast and reliable cross-chain asset transfers.

+This page introduces all relevant concepts to understand how Fast Transfers work, including the auction mechanism, the hub-and-spoke model, and the role of solvers in ensuring liquidity is always available where it’s needed.

 ## Key Concepts

-### Requirements to Support Fast Transfers
+### Messaging Requirements to Support Fast Transfers

-To support Fast Transfers, a blockchain must meet several key requirements:
+To support Fast Transfers, a blockchain must meet one of the following messaging requirements:

 - **CCTP USDC (Cross-Chain Transfer Protocol USDC)** - the primary requirement is that the chain must support [CCTP USDC.](https://www.circle.com/en/cross-chain-transfer-protocol){target=\_blank} This allows for seamless asset transfers using USDC as the intermediary currency across different chains
-- **NTT USDC (Native Token Transfers USDC)** - Fast Transfers relies on NTT for chains that don't support CCTP or lack a canonical version of USDC.
+- **NTT USDC (Native Token Transfers USDC)** - Fast Transfers relies on [Native Token Transfers (NTT)](/learn/messaging/ntt/ntt-overview/){target=\_blank} for chains that don't support CCTP or lack a canonical version of USDC.
 In this scenario, USDC is locked on the hub chain, and an NTT message is sent to the destination chain to initiate the transfer
 - **Liquidity through Wormhole-wrapped assets** - in cases where CCTP USDC or NTT USDC are unavailable, the chain must have liquidity in Wormhole-wrapped assets.
 These wrapped assets can be used as an intermediate currency to facilitate transfers

 ### Hub and Spoke Model

+The hub-and-spoke model is a system architecture commonly used to optimize the movement of assets or information across a network.
+In this model, a central "hub" acts as the primary point of control and coordination, while "spokes" are the various endpoints or destinations that connect to the hub.
+This architecture is particularly effective in managing complex systems where resources need to be efficiently distributed and coordinated across multiple locations.

+#### Overview of the Hub and Spoke Model

+At a high level, the hub-and-spoke model operates as follows:

+- **Hub** - the central node where all resources—data, assets, or information—are aggregated and managed.
+The hub handles the distribution to the spokes, acting as a central point of processing and coordination
+- **Spokes** - the spokes are the endpoints connected to the hub.
+In the case of blockchain, these are the different chains.
+The spokes rely on the hub to receive and send resources or information, creating a streamlined and centralized flow

+This model is highly efficient because it centralizes control and reduces the complexity of direct interactions between each endpoint.
+Instead of managing multiple direct connections, each spoke only needs to connect to the hub, simplifying the overall system.

+#### Application in Fast Transfers

-Fast Transfers utilizes a hub-and-spoke model to manage liquidity and execute cross-chain transfers efficiently.
-In this model:
+Fast Transfers leverages the hub-and-spoke model to manage liquidity and execute cross-chain transfers with high efficiency.
+Here’s how it works within the Fast Transfers protocol:

 - **Hub chain** - Solana is the central hub where all liquidity is concentrated.
-Solana is chosen due to its fast finality, low transaction costs, and robust support for CCTP.
-By concentrating liquidity on Solana, the protocol can facilitate quick and efficient transfers to various destination chains
+Solana was selected as the hub due to its fast finality, low transaction costs, and strong support for the [Cross-Chain Transfer Protocol (CCTP)](https://www.circle.com/en/cross-chain-transfer-protocol){target=\_blank}.
+By centralizing liquidity on Solana, Fast Transfers can efficiently manage the distribution of assets across multiple chains through a competitive auction mechanism
 - **Spoke chains** - these are the destination chains to which assets are transferred.
-Tokens are routed through the hub chain (Solana) rather than being transferred directly between the source and destination chains.
+Rather than transferring tokens directly between source and destination chains, Fast Transfers routes all transactions through the Solana hub.
 This approach allows for a more streamlined and efficient transfer process

 ### How It Works